#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 it's a Levine-inspired made-up games jingle.
 Let's hear it.

-Made up games, made up games.
+Made-up games, made up games.

 Made of games, made of games.

-Made of games, made of games
+Made up games, made of

-Made up games, made of games
+Made up games and made up

-If you listen to the track City Swan, City Swan and Man,
+If you listen to the track

 that's what that is.
 Is it?
-Yeah, big time.
+Yeah.

-We do have talented listeners.
+Big time.
+We do have talented listeners, don't we?
 Very talented.

 Thank you so much for that.
+And best of luck with Shears.

 I really enjoyed that.

-So...
-Thank you, Becker and Tom.
+So thank you, Becker and Tom.
 Scores on the doors.

-Ellis's shock win in international place guesstimation last week brought the score to 40-30 to John in the third game of the second set.
+Ellis' shock win in international place guestimation last week bought the score to 40-30 to John in the third game of the second set.

-So, ah, L.
+So, ah, ow.

 We can't let.
 Well, you can't.

-I've not got sides in this, but you can't let John get to three love up in games, can you?
+I've not got sides in this, but you can't let John get to three love-up in games, can you?
 It's 40-30, yeah?
 It's 40-30.
 Okay, yeah.

 Take it to juice, man.